wezhubb/CSC495/final_report.md

             tokens[i] = '[' + result[tokens[i]] + ']'
     return ' '.join(tokens)
 ```
 &nbsp;&nbsp;&nbsp;&nbsp; This function outputs the same data format as word_process_meta().
-The function first checker whether there is a match using the phonetic method, if there is no match, then it will check whether there is a match using the fuzz method.
+The function first checker whether there is a match using the phonetic method, if there is no match, then it will check whether there is a match using the Fuzzy method.

 ## Correction

-### Correction use Phonetic algorithm only
+### Correction using Phonetic Algorithm Only
- &nbsp;&nbsp;&nbsp;&nbsp; We will first perform out alogrithm with phonetric algorithm only.
+ &nbsp;&nbsp;&nbsp;&nbsp; We will first perform our alogrithm with phonetric algorithm only.
  ```
  # NOTICE: From csc494
  # All the raw misspelled data store in variable misspelled_data.